Nikolaospet/Arduino_Running_Water_Effect/README.md

 ## Customization

-•	Adjust the RGB values in the CRGB(255, 180, 100) lines to change the warmth of the LED color.
+1. Adjust the RGB values in the CRGB(255, 180, 100) lines to change the warmth of the LED color.
-•	Modify delay values (onDelay and offDelay) for different switching speeds.
+2. Modify delay values (onDelay and offDelay) for different switching speeds.
-Dependencies
-•	FastLED Library